 I think it was some time in the spring of 2001, give or take a year.
-I was dating a super cute Russian girl who was sitting next to me in my candy apple red 1966 Mustang.
-This is the first car I ever bought with my own money, and I had restored it from the tires up, in fact, I had just got it out of the shop for brake work that I was too lazy to do myself.
+I was dating a super cute Russian girl, who happened to be sitting right next to me in my candy apple red 1966 Mustang.
+This is the first car I ever bought with my own money, and I had restored it from the tires up.
+In fact, I had just picked it up from the shop, it was in for brake work that I was too paranoid to finish myself.
 The weather was great, the windows were down, and we were cruising along I270.
 Life was really pretty good.
-Well, except that my date was yelling at me for some reason, but that was the norm.

 Now, enters the catalyst, a Pontiac Sunfire, cutting off a semi-truck from a merge lane.
-A Lexus cut in front of me to dodge, I hit the brakes harder, and the car pitched right.
+A Lexus cut in front of me to dodge this mess, I hit the brakes hard, and the Mustang pitched right.
 The brakes were adjusted wrong.
 I cursed.
 Time stopped.

 I had all the time in the world to think.
-I was calm.
+I took stock of the situation, I was calm.
 I did not fear death, but for some reason I was sad.
-I was faced with a choice, plow my American steel into this Lexus and maybe kill everyone in both cars, or stay on the brakes and pitch the car into the cement barrier along the side of the road and kill only myself and this screaming girl.
+I was faced with a choice, plow my American steel into this Lexus that had cut me off and stopped, and maybe kill everyone in both cars, or stay on the brakes and pitch the car into the cement barrier and kill only myself and this screaming girl.
 I chose the cement barrier.
 Don't ask why.

 The dust settled, I was fine, she was screaming.
 The ambulance came, and I watched from the back window as the mangled wreck faded into the distance.